 For example, you can also find your competitors’ recurring link sources.
 Then you can nab those link sources and use them for your site.
 One more thing you can do with Moz Link Explorer is to set up backlink alerts.
 Moz will also email you weekly with any new backlinks your competitors have received, allowing you to steal their links in a snap!

 Other sites will sometimes mention your website or business without including a backlink – this is called a mention.
 How can you make these mentions work for you, and increase traffic to your site?
 Some key benefits of turning brand mentions into links include:

 - Increased authority and search rankings

 - Manage online reputation

 After you have sorted your mentions, you can begin manufacturing a plan for reaching out to publishers.
-You may believe reaching out to your mentions is awkward, but luckily there are proven ways to get the highest possible success rate.
+You may believe that reaching out to your mentions is awkward.
+However, there are proven ways to get the highest possible success rate.
 As Neil Patel mentions on his Link Building post, you will want to do the following in your outreach email:

-- Be creative – dull emails tend to be considered spam in many cases!
+- Be creative – plain, boring emails tend to be considered spam in many cases!
 Plus, you can spark up a linking relationship by staying friendly with mentions.

-- Keep it short – asking for backlinks from mentions is something that goes on a lot in the SEO world, so keep it short!
+- Keep it short – asking for backlinks from mentions goes on a lot in the SEO world, so keep it short!